No Tags Found!

 From India, Hyderabad

-I think that it is very difficult to provide a concrete answer to your query either way from your cryptic narration.
-Though an Industrial Tribunal is not a Court, its powers are wider than that of a Civil Court in respect of the matters referred for its decision.
-However, no IT can travel beyond the scope of the issues referred to it.
-If any question of Law is involved in the decision of the IT, the aggrieved party can invoke the writ jurisdiction of the High Court under article 226 of the Constitution of India.
+Dear Sneha, I think it is very difficult to provide a concrete answer to your query based on your cryptic narration.
+Although an Industrial Tribunal is not a court, its powers are broader than those of a Civil Court concerning the matters referred for its decision.
+However, no Industrial Tribunal can exceed the scope of the issues referred to it.
+If any question of law is involved in the decision of the Industrial Tribunal, the aggrieved party can invoke the writ jurisdiction of the High Court under Article 226 of the Constitution of India.

 From India, Salem